On this page:

 This language defines expression using meta-variable e, which includes variables x, natural numbers, cons pairs, λ, application, the box introduction form, and a pattern matching form for box elimination.
 It also defines their types, as meta-variables A and B. Note that while productions need to be s-expressions, they need not be in prefix notation.
 Variables, x and y, are any symbol not used as a keyword or literal elsewhere in the grammar, variable-not-otherwise-mentioned.

-This essentially equivalent to the grammar from the Coq model in Preface—Why Redex, but also fixes a representation of variables, and defines the metafunction substitute and the Racket alpha-equivalent? for BoxyL.
+This is essentially equivalent to the grammar from the Coq model in Preface—Why Redex, but also fixes a representation of variables, and defines the metafunction substitute and the Racket alpha-equivalent? for BoxyL.

 2.3 Pattern Matching

-Redex has a sophisticated formal pattern language, but in essense any symbols not recognized as a BNF symbol is treated as a keyword.
+Redex has a sophisticated formal pattern language, but in essence any symbols not recognized as a BNF symbol is treated as a keyword.
 When I write (car e) in the grammar, this is understood to mean the literal symbol car followed by some expression e is also an expression.
-The pattern language also has some built-in nonterminals, such as natural which indicates a natural number literals such as 5.
+The pattern language also has some built-in nonterminals, such as natural which indicates a natural number literal such as 5.

 We can ask the Redex pattern matcher, via redex-match?, whether terms match some nonterminal from the grammar.